The

 was known to me only because I was asked to decide on the best 5 contingency

 caught and ratted us out.
-I also wrote 4 contingency plans in case our
+I also wrote 4 contingency plans in case our other

 These were all